alwynm/alwynm.github.io/_posts/2019-02-11-beforephd.md

 * ### Think twice

 Joining a Ph.D. is a big commitment which most people doesn't realize.
-Don't join if you can't commit yourself solely for research.
+Don't join if you can't commit yourself solely to research.
 It's not as easy as working from 10 am to 5 pm at a tech company.
 Yeah, working at a tech company isn't that easy but that how Ph.D. will be.
 Make sure you have a clear answer to these: Why are you doing it?
 Is your reason convincing enough?
 What is that you wish to achieve after the course?

 * ### Research goal